jadonk/beaglebone-ai-wiki/System-Reference-Manual.md

 * Antenna
 * Heat Sink

-Connecting the Heat Sink
+#### Connecting the Heat Sink
+To connect the heat sink to the board, remove the thin blue cover from the back revealing the sticky tape.
+Postiion the heat sink over the AM5729 device.

 ![BeagleBone AI Overview](images/BB_AI_Heat_Sink_500px.jpg)

-Connecting the Antenna
+#### Connecting the Antenna

 ![BeagleBone AI Overview](images/BB_AI_Antenna_placement_500px.jpg)